How do you spell M-O-T-H-E-R?

 What does it mean to be a mother?
 How do you spell M-O-T-H-E-R?

-O = Other-centered Often to a fault, mothers put the needs and desires of others above their own.
-Self-less-ness is not a natural human trait – we are naturally selfish.
+Often to a fault, mothers put the needs and desires of others above their own.
+Self-lessness is not a natural human trait – we are naturally selfish.
 Then, we become mothers, and a new instinct kicks in.
 We realize someone else is utterly, completely dependent on us.
 A mother bear is born.

-E = Encourager Mothers are your first and foremost cheerleader, coach, and mentor.
+Mothers are your first and foremost cheerleaders, coaches, and mentors.
 They believe in you, bolster your courage, and push you to persevere.
 They whisper “you can do it” at the recital and yell “GO, GO, GO!” at the track meet.
 Well into adulthood, mothers deliver encouragement when needed most.
 Feeling low?
 Call Mom.

 How do you spell mother?
 LOVE.